NALeighton/AdventOfCode-2019/Day-1/README.md

 # Day 1

-The premise of day was is to calculate the amount of fuel required to launch a rocket given the mass of all of the modules.
+The premise of day is to calculate the amount of fuel required to launch a rocket given the mass of all of the modules.
 The equation for the calculation being: `⌊ mass / 3 ⌋ - 2`.

 ## Part 1